lexnederbragt/INF-BIOx121/Assembly/practicals/03_Mapping_reads_to_an_assembly.md

 ####Adding the locations of gaps as another track
 It would be convenient to be able to see the location of gaps in the browser.
-For this purpose run the following command (e.g., in the folder with the `bwa` results). we will use 10 bases as minimum gap length: `-m 10`
+For this purpose use a script made by your teacher that creates a `bed` file with gap locations.
+We will use 10 bases as minimum gap length: `-m 10`.
+The scuipt uses BioPython so the 'python2' module is needed for it to run.

 ```
+module load python2/2.7.9
-scaffoldgap2bed.py -i ../ASSEMBLY.FASTA -m 10 >gaps.bed
+scaffoldgap2bed.py -i ASSEMBLY.FASTA -m 10 >gaps.bed
 ```

-This will create a BED file with locations of the gaps.

 * Inspect the BED file
 * Add the BED file to the browser (download it first to the PC)
 * Drag the track to the top
-* Zoom in one gaps and look at the alignments.
+* Zoom in one gaps and look at the alignments

 **Question:**